Which Competencies Are Important In The Rural Setting? 7 Surprising Skills Every Small‑town Leader Needs Now

 Refusing to Ask for Help — Or Asking for Too Much

 Some professionals try to prove themselves by refusing to ask for help, leading to burnout or avoidable mistakes.
-Others constantly lean on community members for support in ways that create resentment.
+Consider this: others constantly lean on community members for support in ways that create resentment.
 Finding the balance — knowing when to rely on others and when to manage your own challenges — is an ongoing calibration.

 Practical Ways to Develop These Competencies